backupbrew/switchbrew/TSEC.md

 This stage is decrypted by [KeygenLdr](#KeygenLdr "wikilink") using a key generated by encrypting a seed with an hardware secret.
-It will generate the final TSEC device key.
+It will generate the final TSEC key.

 ## Loader

 This stage starts by authenticating and executing [KeygenLdr](#KeygenLdr "wikilink") which in turn authenticates, decrypts and executes [Keygen](#Keygen "wikilink") (both blobs remain unchanged from previous firmware versions).
-After the TSEC device key has been generated, execution returns to this stage which then parses and executes
+After the TSEC key has been generated, execution returns to this stage which then parses and executes [Payload](#Payload "wikilink").
-[Payload](#Payload "wikilink").

 ### Main